Mexico captures most wanted drug kingpin, former teacher 'La Tuta'

-MEXICO CITY Mexico captured its most wanted drug lord on Friday, former primary school teacher Servando "La Tuta" Gomez, and delivered a boost to a government battered by gang violence.
+MEXICO CITY Mexico captured its most wanted drug lord on Friday, former primary school teacher Servando "La Tuta" Gomez, delivering a boost to a government battered by gang violence.

 The 49-year-old gang boss was the prime target of President Enrique Peña Nieto's effort to regain control of Michoacan, a western state wracked by clashes between Gomez's Knights Templar cartel and armed vigilantes trying to oust them.

-The arrest comes as Peña Nieto seeks to quell public outrage in Mexico after the late September abduction and apparent massacre of 43 trainee teachers by corrupt police in league with gang members.
+Peña Nieto has been trying to quell public outrage in Mexico after the late September abduction and apparent massacre of 43 trainee teachers by corrupt police in league with gang members.

 That incident triggered Peña Nieto's deepest crisis.
-Attorney General Jesus Murillo, under fire for months over his handling of that investigation, will step down, a senior government official said on Friday.
+Attorney General Jesus Murillo, under fire over his handling of that investigation, stood down on Friday and was appointed agrarian and urban development minister.

-An announcement about the change would probably come later on Friday, said another official, from Murillo's office.

 Hitting the campaign trail ahead of local elections, Peña Nieto on Friday paid tribute to Mexico's security forces for capturing "a criminal who was so wanted and who had generated an atmosphere of uncertainty and immense criminality."

+Officials said police located Gomez by following a messenger to the house in Morelia.
+Gomez had a trusted network of people who procured food and clothing for him.

+By following one of those people, police identified a truck registered to one of Gomez's girlfriends.
+Early on Friday, police detected unusual movements outside the property.
+Special forces swooped in and nabbed Gomez when he stepped outside wearing a hat and a scarf in an effort to disguise himself.

-A father of at least seven, Gomez is wanted by the United States for trafficking methamphetamine and cocaine.
+Gomez, a father of at least seven, is wanted by the United States for trafficking methamphetamine and cocaine.
 The Justice Department said he was also involved in the 2009 murder of 12 Mexican federal police officers.

 Mexican authorities had placed a bounty of 30 million pesos ($2 million) on his head.

-Antonio Mazzitelli, Mexico's representative to the United Nations Office on Drugs and Crime, said that although Gomez became less powerful after the capture of many of his lieutenants, the arrest was still welcome news.
+Gomez had become less powerful after the capture of many of his lieutenants.
+Still, his arrest was welcome news, said Antonio Mazzitelli, Mexico's representative to the United Nations Office on Drugs and Crime.

 "He was a fugitive, living in the jungle," Mazzitelli said.
-"But it's an important step in terms of (Peña Nieto's) credibility."
+"But it's an important step" for Peña Nieto's credibility.

 Since the Mexican government began a military crackdown on drug cartels in 2007, more than 100,000 people have been killed in gang-related violence.